Cash For Arms

 Trijicon, Holosun, and EOTech are just a few of the usual brands you’ll see people looking for here.
 As long as your optic or mount is a good one (and is in great condition), you can usually sell it with the gun.

-Value: Around 30% to 50% of the original price of the accessory
+Value: Around 30% to 50% of the original value of the accessory

 Spare Magazines